time-is-ltd/pseudonymization-service/docs/run-on-gcp.md

     - `ANONYMIZATION_SALT` = your salt value
     - `GSUITE_CLIENT_EMAIL` = value `client_email` from the downloaded private key file
     - `GSUITE_PRIVATE_KEY` = use value `private_key` from the downloaded private key file
+      - Copy the key without the outer quotation marks.
+Check that no additional new lines are added.
     - `GSUITE_SCOPES` = `https://www.googleapis.com/auth/gmail.readonly,https://www.googleapis.com/auth/calendar.readonly`

 Tip: on top of these, you can also set `GSUITE_TEST_USER` with value being any of your domain accounts,